ashilohfaith-debug/research-papers-i-read/README.md

 ---

-### Day 16 — Monday Sept 28 — Physical AI / Robotics Track
+### Day 16 — Tuesday Sept 29 — Physical AI / Robotics Track
 **Paper:** [Learning to manipulate deformable objects without demonstrations](https://arxiv.org/abs/1910.04677) or [Learning from Play](https://arxiv.org/abs/1802.10675)
 - **Why it matters:** Robots learning from self-play rather than demonstrations — more general than imitation learning
 - **Prerequisite knowledge:** Reinforcement learning basics (you haven't studied this yet, but the paper is still skimmable)